Azure

 Select it, and you will start the process of creating an AzureML workspace.
 As you can see from the Workspace details, AzureML workspaces come equipped with a storage account, key vault, and application insights.
 It is highly recommended that you create a container registry as well.

-Now, that you have your app registration and the resources, you have to create the corresponding role assignments.
+Now, that you have your app registration and the resources, you have to create the corresponding role assignments following the principle of least privilege.
 In order to do this, go to your resource group, open up Access control (IAM) on the left side and +Add a new role assignment.

-One by one, you have to select AzureML Compute Operator, AzureML Data Scientist, and AzureML Registry User and click Next.
+Step 1: Assign AzureML roles One by one, select AzureML Data Scientist and AzureML Compute Operator and click Next.

-Finally, click +Select Members, search for your registered app by its ID, and assign the role accordingly.
+Finally, click +Select Members, search for your registered app by its ID, and assign each role accordingly.

 4. Create a service connector